nearprotocol/stakewars/README.md

 1. From `near shell`, be sure that you are logged in and you have the key to manage `my_validator` account: `ls neardev/betanet`.
 If not present, double-check you are in the correct folder (e.g. `~/stakewars`)
 2. Deploy the staking pool contract on your account: `near deploy --accountId=c1.nearkat --wasmFile=initial-contracts/staking-pool/res/staking_pool.wasm`
-3. Initialize staking pool at account `c1.nearkat` for the owner account ID owner `c1.nearkat`, given a 10% reward fee: `near call c1.nearkat new '{"owner_id": "c1.nearkat", "stake_public_key": "CE3QAXyVLeScmY9YeEyR3Tw9yXfjBPzFLzroTranYtVb", "reward_fee_fraction": {"numerator": 10, "denominator": 100}}' --account_id c1.nearkat`
+3. Initialize staking pool at account `c1.nearkat` for the owner account ID owner `c1.nearkat`, given a 10% reward fee: `near call c1.nearkat new '{"owner_id": "nearkat.betanet", "stake_public_key": "CE3QAXyVLeScmY9YeEyR3Tw9yXfjBPzFLzroTranYtVb", "reward_fee_fraction": {"numerator": 10, "denominator": 100}}' --account_id nearkat.betanet`

 You're almost there!

 #### 4.6.
 Delegate your unstaked funds to the staking pool

-1. From your usual `stakewars` working directory, deposit the funds from your master account to the staking pool: `near call c1.nearkat deposit '{}' --accountId nearkat --amount 100`
+1. From your usual `stakewars` working directory, deposit the funds from your master account to the staking pool: `near call c1.nearkat deposit '{}' --accountId nearkat.betanet --amount 100`
-2. Stake your deposited funds, with the command `near call c1.nearkat stake '{"amount": "100000000000000000000000000"}' --accountId nearkat`
+2. Stake your deposited funds, with the command `near call c1.nearkat stake '{"amount": "100000000000000000000000000"}' --accountId nearkat.betanet`

 **Heads up:** the amount that you deposit is in $NEAR, while the amount in the argument is in YoctoNEAR. `1` $NEAR is `1*10^24` YoctoNEAR (1 followed by 26 zeroes.
 Therefore: